Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 If you need emergency assistance, you can expect to get help from your installation, your branch of service resources.
 There are programs to support you in a variety of situations, including victim assistance, emergencies en route and service-specific relief societies.
 Below, you’ll find types of assistance, contact information, and detailed procedures and guidance to help you through any tough circumstances that you or your family may face.

-Another avenue of emergency financial assistance is the Air Force Aid Society (AFAS).
-Directly contact the nearest Air Force Aid Society Officer or if unavailable in your area, contact an emergency financial aid officer at the closest military installation.
+Another avenue of emergency financial assistance is the Air Force Aid Society.
+Directly contact the nearest AFAS officer or if unavailable in your area, contact an emergency financial aid officer at the closest military installation.
 AFAS does have a reciprocal agreement with all branches of the military.
-Air Force Aid Society can provide financial emergency assistance based upon need, through loans or, when there is a particular hardship, grants.
-Contact (307)773-2216 for more infomation.
+AFAS can provide financial emergency assistance based upon need, through loans or, when there is a particular hardship, grants.
+Contact DSN 481-2216 or Commercial 307-773-2216 for more information.

 Categories of financial assistance include: